SAP to cut between 1,500-2,500 jobs as cloud takes over

 However, SAP also plans to create about 3,000 new jobs this year, leading to a net increase in staff, the source said.

-Cloud computing allows businesses to reduce their costs by ditching bulky servers for network-based software in their own offices and using remote data centers run by technology companies such as SAP.
+Cloud computing allows businesses to reduce their costs by ditching bulky servers for network-based software in their own offices and using remote data centres run by technology companies such as SAP.

 (Reporting by Ilona Wissenbach; Writing by Victoria Bryan; Editing by Philipp Halstrick and Elaine Hardcastle)